Diana Taylor Pg Dip.Couns, MBACP (Snr. Accred), UKRCP

-My fee for a 1 hour counselling session is £40 for individuals.
-I have several concessionary spaces available for students and anyone who is unwaged or retired, so please do enquire about this if you feel you may qualify.
+My fee for a 1 hour counselling session is £40.
+I do have several concessionary spaces available for students or anyone who is unwaged, so please do enquire about this if you feel you may qualify.

 Fees for Organisations, Employee Assistance and for Critical Incident Response are by negotiation and according to requirements.